sagelga/sagelga/docs/experience/README.md

 In 'Website in PHP and JS' competition on IT Open House 2018.

 *2017*<br>
-**Teaching Assistance**<br>
+**Education Team Member**<br>
-In practicing new student to learn how to code in Python3 and practicing Problem Solving skills.
+In practicing new student to learn how to code in Python3, practicing Problem Solving skills.
+Co-Founder of the ITKMITL Pre-programming course [on YouTube](https://www.youtube.com/c/PreProgrammingITKMITL/)

+*2017*<br>
+**Teaching Director**<br>
+Teaching new students on Cloud Service and Web Servers via Amazon Web Service.